 The latest doing the rounds of the rare architecture-meets-fine-winemaking segment is Icon Hill’s limited edition.
-Austrian winemaker Leo Hillinger’s red wine has found an elongated home courtesy Zaha Hadid, a.k.a. architecture genius.
-The bottle has been designed by her to reflect the “bold and distinctive” character of the 2009 vintage.
+Austrian winemaker Leo Hillinger’s red wine has found an elongated home courtesy of Zaha Hadid, a.k.a. architecture genius.
+She has designed the bottle to reflect the “bold and distinctive” character of the 2009 vintage.

 The tall, dark and wine-some $135 Icon Hill bottles are 999 in number and a handsome but limited addition to any and every cellar or bar space.

 [Via – Designtaxi]